Festoons & Malar Bags Removal in Newcastle

 For Mild to Moderate Malar Bags

-Endolift Laser: Targets fat beneath the skin to reduce malar bags by up to 50% within 3–6 months.
-Downtime is minimal, usually limited to temporary swelling or bruising.For Severe or Persistent Malar Bags
+Endolift Laser targets the fat deposits beneath the skin's surface using a minimally invasive laser fibre.
+It can reduce the appearance of malar bags by up to 50% within three to six months, with minimal downtime typically limited to temporary swelling or bruising.For Severe or Persistent Cases

 1-3 hours